Thivin2004/UrbanSoundGuardian/README.md

 Provide meaningful insights

-Assist authorities & citizens
+Assist authorities and citizens

-Deliver results through an intuitive web UI
+Deliver results through a smooth web interface

-It is simple, effective, and ideal for real-world agent-based AI demonstrations.
+It is simple, effective, deployable, and perfect for agent-based AI demonstrations.